ethen8181/machine-learning/README.md

 ### Repository Description:

-This repository focuses on documenting machine learning and data mining techniques.
+This repository focuses on documenting machine learning and data mining techniques ( Stuffs that you’ll generally see in a machine learning or data mining book ).
 Each folder’s work is independent of one another.

-Another repository [Business-Analytics](https://github.com/ethen8181/Business-Analytics) focuses more on documenting data science or business analytic related side-projects.
+Another repository [Business-Analytics](https://github.com/ethen8181/Business-Analytics) focuses more on documenting data science or business analytic related approaches.

 ### Documentation Listings: